2018 United States House of Representatives elections in South Carolina: District 5

 The 5th district is located in northern South Carolina.
 The incumbent was Republican Ralph Norman, who had represented the district since 2017.
 Norman was elected with 51% of the vote in a 2017 special election to replace Mick Mulvaney.
 Norman's challenger in the special election, Archie Parnell, announced on the 9th of October that he would seek the Democratic nomination for the 2018 election for District 5.
 The primaries were held on June 12, 2018.
 Incumbent Ralph Norman was unopposed for the Republican nomination.

 Democratic primary

 Special election candidate and former Goldman Sachs employee Parnell had the most fundraising of the four Democratic candidates as of June 9.
-He was opposed by former York County Councilwoman Sidney Moore, professional clown Steven Lough, and Mark Ali, a former undocumented immigrant.
+He was opposed by former York County Councilwoman Sidney Moore, professional clown Steven Lough, and Mark Ali, a formerly illegal immigrant.
 Parnell's campaign was overshadowed by the resignation of many of his campaign staff after the discovery of allegations of domestic violence committed by him in 1973.
 However, he refused to drop out of the race, and won the primary with 60% of the vote.